-First given in 2000-2001, the Andrew M. Hemm Prize recognizes outstanding student performance in the study of Chinese and Japanese.
+First given in 2000-2001, the Andrew M. Hemm Awards recognize outstanding student performance in the study of Chinese and Japanese.

 Grants, Fellowships, Scholarships and Awards

 The Boardman Family Study Abroad Endowment Fund supports students who travel to East Asia for study abroad and internship opportunities.
-The EALL department typically makes 6 awards with $1,500.00 each annually.
+The EALL department typically makes 6 awards of about $1,500.00 each annually.

 The Bridging Project offers scholarships to American undergraduate students participating in study-abroad programs in Japan.
 Funding from private foundations and major U.S. corporations, through donations to the nonprofit US-Japan Bridging Foundation, makes it possible to award about 100 scholarships each year to assist students with the travel and living expenses they will incur while studying abroad in Japan for a semester or an academic year.